Sverlaan/TrickyCircles/README.md

 # TrickyCircles
-A puzzle game and solver using the Breadth First Search algorithm, made with Pygame.
+A puzzle game and solver using the Breadth First Search algorithm, made with pygame.

 The idea of the game was inspired by the game *Tricky Animals*, see: http://www.tricky-animals.de/.
 The main attraction for this project was creating a solver which could solve any level from the game using the Breadth First Search algorithm.